logicalclocks/feature-store-api/docs/templates/stream_feature_group.md

 # Stream Feature Group

-Stream Feature Groups are Feature Groups that have unified single API for writing streaming features transparently to both online and offline feature store.
+Stream Feature Groups are Feature Groups that have unified single API for writing streaming features transparently to both online and offline store.
 It is also compute framework independent, for example other types of Feature Groups support only Apache Spark and/or Python while with Stream Feature Group other frameworks, such as Apache Flink can be also used.

-From an API perspective, Stream Feature Groups can be used in the same way as regular feature groups.
-Users can pick features create training datasets.
+From an API perspective, Stream Feature Groups are an extension of regular Feature Groups. can be used in the same way.
+For example users can pick features create and training datasets.

+## Limitations

+Stream Feature Group does not support validations.

 === "Python"